The Sacramento Union: Late 20th century

 Copley sold the Union to conservative financier Richard Mellon Scaife in 1977.
 While there were reports that Scaife lost millions of dollars every year on the newspaper, he enjoyed having a conservative voice in the capital of the largest liberal state in the union.
-In the late 1980s, the newspaper changed from the standard broadsheet size to a tabloid, and the Union launched a marketing campaign called "Grab the Tab."
+On August 15, 1988, the newspaper changed from the standard broadsheet size to a tabloid, and the Union launched a marketing campaign called "Grab the Tab."
 For the most part, it was a failure and the paper suffered losses in circulation.

 In 1989, Scaife sold the Union to local real estate developers Daniel Benvenuti Jr. and David Kassis.
 They hired Joseph Farah as editor.
-Under Farah's editorship, the paper veered even further to the right and became, in the words of a former Union journalist, "a mouthpiece for the fundamentalist Christian right, preoccupied with abortion, homosexuals and creationism."
-Benvenuti and Kassis sold the newspaper's press in 1991 to a Mexican town and had the paper printed at Herald Printing.
+Under Farah's editorship, the paper reverted to a broadsheet publication on March 19, 1990, and also veered even further to the right, becoming, in the words of a former Union journalist, "a mouthpiece for the fundamentalist Christian right, preoccupied with abortion, homosexuals and creationism."
+In 1991, Benvenuti and Kassis sold the newspaper's press to a Mexican town and had the paper printed at Herald Printing.
 In 1992, Herald's president Ralph Danel Jr. acquired the Union from Benvenuti and Kassis in November 1992; the selling price was in large part the debt that Benvenuti and Kassis owed Herald for its printing services.

 The newspaper in 1991 and 1992 ran a series of investigative reports that revealed that then-state Superintendent of Public Instruction Bill Honig had directed state education officials to contract with a company run by his wife, Nancy, out of their San Francisco home, that was designed to get parents more involved in their children's education.
 At Honig's direction, state funds were ultimately used to pay employees of Nancy Honig's company, the Quality Education Project (QEP).
 Bill Honig was later indicted and convicted on conflict-of-interest charges, although the felonies were later reduced to misdemeanors.
 Honig, who had been rumored to be a candidate for California governor, attributed the investigation to Republicans who didn't want him to win higher office.

 In an attempt to reduce losses, circulation was dropped outside of the Sacramento metro area and, two months before its closure, publication was changed from seven days a week to three days a week.
 The formerly daily Union published its final edition on Friday, January 14, 1994.
 The cover featured a color photo of the paper's last staff under the blaring headline, "We're History," coined by the newspaper's last editor, Ken Harvey.